-Since the introduction of the mobile money system in Ghana, it has eased the burden of money transfer among ordinary people who could not easily send money to one another.
+The introduction of the mobile money system in Ghana has significantly streamlined money transfers among ordinary individuals, addressing the challenges faced by those who previously encountered difficulties in sending money to one another.

-The mobile money platform is a digital financial service where users can send money, receive money and even store money.
-It has a digital wallet that holds the money users until they decide to send it to another person, use it to purchase items or transfer it to their bank account.
+Mobile money is a digital financial service that facilitates the seamless transfer, receipt, and storage of funds.
+This platform operates through a digital wallet that securely holds users’ money until they opt to send it to another individual, utilize it for purchases, or transfer it to a bank account.

 Before the Mobile Money Service